Internet 101: A Complete Guide and Explanation of the Internet

 Business

 The internet has transformed the way most businesses operate.
-It's now possible to buy and sell products and services online supported by the presence of many fast and easy website builders that is able to help you to make your own website not more than a day.
+It's now possible to buy and sell products and services online supported by the presence of many fast and easy AI website builder opportunities that is able to help you to make your own website not more than a day.

 Not only that, companies can advertise and market to potential customers all over the world with nothing more than a click of a button.